upstash/redis-js/examples/cloudflare-workers/README.md

 # Deploying to Cloudflare Workers

-Cloudflare Workers is a serverless platform for creating entirely new applications or augmenting existing ones without configuring or maintaining infrastructure.
-With Workers Sites you can build any static site locally (e.g. your Upstash project), and deploy to a workers.dev subdomain or custom domain.

 ## 1. Installing wrangler CLI

-Workers Sites requires wrangler, a tool to upload your static files.
+Workers requires wrangler, a tool to upload your static files.
 Run the following command:

 ```bash